Types of Insurance Nonprofits Should Consider

 Professional liability covers an organization for services that could be considered professional in nature, whether you employ licensed professionals or not.
-If you have a mentoring, educational, life skills, counseling, or case management exposure at all, then professional liability is a necessary consideration.
+If you have mentoring, educational, life skills, counseling, or case management exposure at all, then professional liability is a necessary consideration.

 Abuse and molestation liability provides defense and, if required, claim settlement funds for lawsuits involving abuse and molestation incidents.
-These claims can be a result of accusation from a client regarding an employee, volunteer, or contractor act of abuse.
+These claims can be a result of accusations from a client regarding an employee, volunteer, or contractor act of abuse.
 They can also result from negligent supervision that results in client or student abuse or molestation incident.

 Workers Compensation or Accident Insurance

 These coverages are important because they address injuries to your human assets – your employees and your volunteer workforce.
-Workers comp laws vary widely by state.
+Workers' comp laws vary widely by state.
 You, as an employer, should research your state’s laws to determine what is required

-Workers compensation pays medical expenses, disability, and death benefits for injured workers.
+Workers' compensation pays medical expenses, disability, and death benefits for injured workers.
 Volunteer accident insurance pays for minor injuries to volunteers who are donating their time and expertise to your cause.

 Volunteer injuries can be addressed by a standard general liability policy (unless there’s an additional volunteer exclusion added).
 Still, the volunteer accident policy can help protect your general liability bad claims experience by picking up minor volunteer mishaps.

 General liability will not provide coverage for injuries to employees.